noseapp/noseapp/docs/case.rst

             self.USE_PROMPT = True

-ScreenPlayCase have error handle and formatting exception info.
-Exception message template:
+Exception message format.
+You can change it.
+Use ScreenPlayCase.EXCEPTION_MESSAGE_FORMAT.
+This is default template.

 ::